bryjalab/2023_Wnt-PCP/README.md

 <sup>*</sup> Corresponding author: bryja@sci.muni.cz

-This repository accompanies the above-mentioned manuscript and provides scripts to reproduce some of the manuscript figures (the ones created in R).
+This repository accompanies the above-mentioned manuscript and provides scripts to reproduce some of the manuscript figures (the ones created in R and Python).

 ## Reproducing the manuscript figures